 The noise RD&D efforts of both industry and the Federal Government can provide technological answers to solve both present and future problems.
 However, the demonstration of this technology may not have evolved to the point where it has been practically shown to provide the degree of noise reduction which is necessary.
 Also, attempts to demonstrate feasibility may never have been made.
-There currently appears to be an insufficient number of noise abatement technology demonstrate noise control technology for future noise abatement actions should be increased significantly.
+There currently appears to be an insufficient number of noise abatement technology demonstration programs.
+Federal efforts to develop and demonstrate noise control technology for future oise abatement actions should be increased significantly.